 So what does the “other side” have to say?

 The war is on drugs and not on you

 So here’s the deal.
-If you travel internationally with your chronic illness medication in tow, you need to be objective about the fact that you automatically become a different kind of traveller.
+If you travel internationally with your chronic illness medication in tow, be that something like the CBG powder (which you can click here and learn more about), or other strong prescription medicine, you need to be objective about the fact that you automatically become a different kind of traveller.
 It’s best to have more of a positive outlook on the subsequent situation, which might otherwise make you feel like you’re being selectively targeted.

 The war is on illicit drugs and not on you, and while you’re not carrying or dealing in illicit drugs, remember that chronic medication is often of the kind of strength that it can be used recreationally and traded illicitly.
 So you should come to terms with and plan for the fact that your transition through international borders is likely to take longer than that of the typical international traveller.

 Provide official proof of illness

 When travelling locally, you’re not likely to be asked to present a prescription for the chronic illness mediation you might be carrying, but things change when crossing international borders.
 This is because of issues around regulations in the manufacturing and sales of medication, among other things.
 Local governments and customs officials have a list of responsibilities that includes upholding international copyright and quality control laws, which is why medical tourism exists.

 Certain drugs and medication for chronic illnesses might extremely expensive in one country whereas it’s cheap or even free in another country, which opens up a gap for what is effectively an illicit trade of that medication.
 That’s why official proof of illness is required to save you from perhaps having your expensive medication seized.

 Often just an official prescription from your doctor will be enough.